Chapter 12: Testability Features

 .
 Now let's talk about dummy_test

 .
-First you'll notice that annotation has additional sub-attributes; The attribute grammar is sufficiently flexible that, in principle, you could represent an arbitary LISP program, so the instructions can be very detailed.
-In this case the attribute provides table and column names, as well as sample data.
+First you'll notice that annotation has additional sub-attributes; the attribute grammar is sufficiently flexible such that, in principle, you could represent an arbitrary LISP program, so the instructions can be very detailed.
+In this case, the attribute provides table and column names, as well as sample data.
 We'll discuss that when we get to the population code.

 First let's dispense with the attributes we already discussed -- since we had all the attributes, the output will include those helpers, too.
 Here they are again: